 - Site procedures and programs are being developed in accordance with NEI 13-02 to address use and storage of portable equipment relative to the Severe Accident defined in NRC Order EA-13-109 and the hazards applicable to the site per Part 1 of this OIP. - Routes for transporting portable equipment from storage location(s) to deployment areas will be developed as the response details are identified and finalized.
-The identified paths and deployment areas will be accessible during all modes of operation and during severe accidents.
+The identified paths and deployment areas will be analyzed for radiation and temperature to ensure they are accessible during all modes of operation and during severe accidents.